vlldnt/Vlldnt/README.md

 ### Future

-`I'd like to continue next year so 'im looking for a work-study training program to specialize in Cybersecurity next year`
+`I'd like to continue next year so i'm looking for a work-study training program to specialize in Cybersecurity`